DancesWithDingo/ViewModelToolkit/README.md

 ### `ViewModelBase<T>` class

 The abstract base class `ViewModelBase<T>` provides support for strongly-typed ViewModels.
-The `Source` property holds the value passed to the ViewModel in the `Initialize(T)` method.
+The `Source` property holds the value passed to the ViewModel in the `Initialize(T)` method. `Source` is intended to describe the data at the time of initialization, and as such should **NEVER** be altered by the programmer.

 An `Update()` virtual function should be overriden to return a typed object representing the current state of the ViewModel notification properties.